lejara/Kinter/README.md

 # Iron Jungle
 Video Game.
 3D Platformer.
-Swing to reach the other platform.
+Swing to reach other platforms.
 Try and get to the top!

 Submission for: